 The SL is characterized by flexible consumption scheduling, i.e., the load can be shifted from peak to off-peak periods.
 The corresponding models are given as:

 where \eqref{eq:SL_model_1} specifies that only load shifting-out or shifting-in is allowed within a single time period.
-Eqs.~\eqref{eq:SL_model_2}-\eqref{eq:SL_model_3} constrain the adjustment volume of SL.
+Eq.~\eqref{eq:SL_model_3} constrains the adjustment volume of SL.
 Eq.~\eqref{eq:SL_model_4} ensures that the total shifted amount is conserved.

-Based on the above DR models, the demand that the generating units eventually need to meet, and the fee paid by the users can be respectively expressed as:
+Based on the above DR models, the energy demand that the generating units eventually need to meet, and the fee paid by the users can be respectively expressed by:

-where \eqref{eq:Demand_after_DR} represents the power demand after DR. Eq.~\eqref{eq:DR_compensation} is the total payment, comprising the energy cost and the compensation for users’ adjustments of power consumption.
+where \eqref{eq:Demand_after_DR} represents the system demand after DR. Eq.~\eqref{eq:DR_compensation} is the total payment for consumers, comprising the energy cost and the compensation for adjustments of power consumption.